linode/docs/docs/guides/development/version-control/install-apache-subversion-ubuntu-2004/index.md

 ## Create A Subversion Administrator User

 No user can link the SVN app with the repo until an administrative account is made.
-Thise section shows you how to create a Subversion admin user.
+This section shows you how to create a Subversion admin user.

 1. Create a Subversion admin user.
 Replace `<<admin_name>>` with the desired admin name.